 ― Bessel A. van der Kolk

-In childhood trauma splitting or structural dissociation, you live a life designed to avoid your traumatic memories.
+In trauma splitting or structural dissociation, you almost have to re-design your life entirely just to avoid getting in touch with your traumatic memories.

-Your complex trauma symptoms get worse as you mentally pair more and more ‘cues’- sound, people, certain things others say, places— with the trauma.
+Your dissociative symptoms get worse as you mentally pair more and more ‘cues’- sound, people, certain things others say, places— with the trauma.
 Your already highly sensitive system becomes more prone to being overwhelmed.
 For instance, someone not looking into your eyes reminds you of the years of being neglected by your parents.
-Or, crowded places remind you of the time you were left alone in public, feeling helpless.
+Or, crowded places remind you of when you felt helpless and left alone in public.
 Or, any sudden and loud noise reminds you of the door slamming at home when you were little.

-In trauma splitting, you had shut out the past as a way to survive, but occasionally the trauma will breakthrough, and you suddenly become flooded with fear and pain.
+In trauma splitting, you have shut out the past as a way to survive, but occasionally, the trauma will break through, and you suddenly become flooded with fear and pain.

 To maintain your normal facade, your sensitive soul might have taken on various avoidant strategies: